-Punta Gorda/Englewood Beach has so much to offer all year round, but especially in the summer, as it's a great time for families to explore.
-Whether you're local or a visitor, there are many activities to keep families busy.
+Punta Gorda/Englewood Beach has so much to offer all year round, but especially in the summer, so it's a great time for families to explore, with many activities to keep everyone busy.
 Enjoy beautiful beaches full of gorgeous shells and fossilized shark's teeth, sunny skies, and lots of family-friendly activities and places to visit.
 Here are a few ideas for family-friendly activities this summer.

 A day at the beach is a great way to spend time together building sand castles, swimming, and finding seashells!
 A beach day is also a great way to relax for parents.
 Englewood Beach is known for its thousands upon thousands of seashells.
 The kids will love hunting for pretty shells and all sizes of shark’s teeth.
 It’s fun to make a game of having the kids find shells with certain shapes or colors.
 You can also use the shells you collect to make a craft with the kids another day!

 We experienced a Babcock Ranch Eco Tour, and it is still one of our favorite trips since moving to southwest Florida.
 It is such a cool thing for families to do.
 You get to see all kinds of local wildlife up close and personal.
 There's also a fun gift shop and a restaurant with lots of tasty options.
 Don’t miss this adventure!

 Play at the Park

 A visit to the playground is always a good way to keep the kids entertained and get some energy out, and Punta Gorda/Englewood Beach has plenty of great ones.

 It can get pretty warm in the summer, so you might want to go in the morning before it gets too hot or in the evening before the sun goes down.
 Grab some bug spray and a frisbee and have fun at the park!
 A few of our favorite parks are:

 Tringali Park at 3460 N. Access Road in Englewood